 The historical data reflects the separation between Article 9-A for general business corporations (CFT) and Article 32 for banks (Bank).
-Starting in 2015, Article 32 no longer exists, which necessitates the "--" indication in the Bank forecast column.
-The 2017 forecast for CFT includes the estimated impact from taxpayers formerly filing under Article 32 but now filing under Article 9-A as a result of the recently enacted corporate tax reform.
+Starting in 2015, Article 32 no longer exists, which necessitates the "--" indication in the 2015 column for Banks and the Bank forecast column.
+The 2015 CFT value and the 2019 forecast for CFT includes the estimated impact from taxpayers formerly filing under Article 32 but now filing under Article 9-A as a result of the recently enacted corporate tax reform.